shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 - On-Demand High-End Compute at up to 90% cheaper
 - Global Labeling Workforce across 100+ Countries
 - Pre-trained AI/ML Models Marketplace
-- AI automation workflow templates
 - AI Dataset Pool (soon)
 ⑤  Deploy models
-- Test models in a built-in real-time demo environment & Deploy them
+- Test models in a built-in real-time demo environment & Deploy them using decentralized high performance compute
-- Or Use it on any MCP-compatible clients:
-Cursor
-Claude
-WindSurf
-Any of your own MCP clients

 ⑥ Automate Workflows
 - Build AI automation workflows with your custom models:
 - Use our our built-in AI automation workflow builder to connect models to APIs, CRMs, and any apps/environment of your choice
-- Run your own models or rent from the marketplace — full flexibility, zero vendor lock-in
+- Use your own models or rent from the marketplace — full flexibility, zero vendor lock-in

 ⑦ Monetize It All
 - Turn every part of your workflow into income.